Keanu-Sisouk/W2-PD-Dict/README.md

 Both of those scripts will ask you the number of threads allocated for the experiments.
 Some warnings from Paraview are expected, they should not cause any problems.
-A time table will appear at the end.
+A time table will appear at the end in the terminal.
-The outputs of the experiments (the Dictionary and the weights) can be found in the Outputs directory in a vtm format for the former and in a csv format for the latter.
+The outputs of the experiments (the dictionary and the weights) can be found in the Outputs directory in a vtm format for the former and in a csv format for the latter.